-- If steps 1-5 in Section 4.4.1 "General" did not correct the debugger issue. - If the MPLAB X IDE Output window shows an asterisk (\) next to the Application version number, the debugger's firmware is not the newest.
+- If steps 1-5 in Section 4.4.1 "General" did not correct the debugger issue. - If the MPLAB X IDE or MPLAB IPE cannot communicate with the debugger (as one example, LEDs continually alternate between purple and blue). - If the MPLAB X IDE Output window shows an asterisk (\) next to the Application version number, the debugger's firmware is not the newest.